 The Board of Trustees is comprised of up to 11 members, including the Chair and Vice-Chair.
 All Trustees are appointed by the Governor in Council on the recommendation of the Minister for a term of up to four years.
 Trustees may be reappointed for a maximum of three terms.
 Trustees are appointed to hold office during pleasure, which means that they may be removed by the Governor in Council.

-The Board of Trustees provides broad strategic direction and oversight with the assistance of four committees: an Executive Committee, an Audit, Finance and Risk Management Committee, a Museum Programs Committee, and a Human Resources and Governance Committee.
+The Board of Trustees provides broad strategic direction and oversight with the assistance of 5 committees: an Executive Committee, an Audit and Risk Management Committee, a Finance Committee, a Museum Programs Committee, and a Human Resources and Governance Committee.

 The key responsibilities of the Board include: